CKURO.ART / Legal

 Last updated: April 2026

 If you believe that content on CKURO.ART infringes your copyright, you may submit a takedown notice under the DMCA.
-We review all valid notices promptly and will remove or disable access to infringing material while the claim is under review.
+We review all valid notices and respond within 48 hours.

 Before filing: consider whether the content may be licensed, fair use, or original work that resembles yours without copying it.
 We take both copyright and false reporting seriously.